GodblessUrassa/customer-spending-pattern/README.md

 ## Project goal
 To give insights on customer spending and recommend actions to be taken to increase sales

-## Data preparation
+## Data collection
-* Data source is AdventureWorks database.
-The AdventureWorks database supports standard online transaction processing scenarios for a fictitious bicycle manufacturer (Adventure Works Cycles).
+Data was collected from Sell Cheapy Retail database using Microsoft SQL Server management studio and stored in table views of the database.
 You can access the data [here](https://techcommunity.microsoft.com/t5/educator-developer-blog/data-analysis-challenge-analyze-customer-spending-pattern/ba-p/3719590?WT.mc_id=academic-86947-ooyinbooke)
-* Microsoft SQL Server management studio was the tool used to retrive data from database and perform data cleaning and transformation.
 * [Customer spending SQL script](customer_spending_script.sql)
+* The SQL script shows how you can access database metadata, Table selection, Duplicate checking, and Creating views

+## Extraction, Transform, and Load (ETL)
-* Tableau was the tool used to perform analysis to get trends and patterns and visualize insights.
+Power BI is the tool used to to perform ETL, data modeling, analysis and visualization

+Extracted 8 table views from database and Transformed them.
+Some of the activities in data transformation includes Renaming of columns, replacing values, re-ordering columns, merging queries, removing columns and rows, and changing data types.
+Three (3) tables were loaded into data model.
+## Data model
+A star schema desing was built with addition of two tables, Wholesale value segmentation table and Calendar table
+* Calendar table, wholesale table, measures and calculated columns were added in the model.
+* Measures added were Total Purchases and Average order value
+* Wholesale value segmentation table was added purposely to segment wholesale customers by average customer value.
+Four segments were used High, medium, low-medium, and low
+* Calculated columns 'Age' and 'Age groups' were added.
+Three age groups were used; Old with > 59 yrs, Adult with > 35 yrs and youth with <= 35 yrs

-## Analysis
+## Analysis and Visualization
-The analysis was done in two segments, that is analysis based on demographic data of customers and analysis based on purchasing history of customers.
+The analysis was done to understand retail customers spending patterns and wholesale customers spending patterns.

-* Using demographic data, customer spending was analyzed based on their income, marital status, gender, and age group
-* Using purchase history, customer spending was analyzed based on their total purchase made with time, products spending, and monetary spending
+Iteract with the report [here](https://app.powerbi.com/view?r=eyJrIjoiMDc3OWVmZWYtMjdmZi00YjM3LWI3NjMtNjA0YjU1ZjJlOGM5IiwidCI6Ijc5M2EyYzE5LTY4N2ItNGJmOS05ZTBlLWJkOTU3YmE3ZDgxMyJ9)

 ### Statistical tests
 Average spending of customers basing on gender and marital status have very little difference.
 An independent sample t-test was taken to check if they are statistically different